 Deciding on a Broker — You want a business broker who is responsive, able to answer questions, produces buyers, arranges meetings pushes for an offer, and is passionate about serving you.
 You want someone who has the ability to make a good match and develop a deal that is good for both the buyer and the seller, not someone who is just trying to make a deal regardless of whether or not it is good for the buyer and seller.

-When choosing a business broker to handle the sell of your business, think about hiring one who has owned, run and sold his own business.
+When choosing a business broker to handle the sale of your business, think about hiring one who has owned, run, and sold his own business like Chad Peterson.
+Hiring the right business broker not only makes the entire process tension-free but also helps you to get the best deal.